 After “breakfast” we did a little touring around the town while we waited for the Picasso Museum to re-open from lunch (2pm).
 The clouds started to part as we neared 2pm, as you can see in the photos from the Picasso Museum (below).

-Picasso spent 6 months in 1946 living, painting, sculpting in this former Grimaldi château/castle, drawing on inspiration from the sea, surrounding land, etc. Many of the works created here were donated to the museum and ultimately this was the first museum dedicated to Picasso and houses 245 works by the artist.
+Picasso spent six months in 1946 living, painting, and sculpting in this former Grimaldi château/castle, drawing on inspiration from the sea, surrounding land, etc. Many of the works created here were donated to the museum and ultimately this was the first museum dedicated to Picasso and houses 245 works by the artist.

 Jim’s favorite was the Tête de faune, while I favored more of the ceramics, scupltures, and black & white photography of Picasso while he was completing the art in the castle.
 I’d never seen most of this work and found it to be rather interesting/different.
 We also wanted this photo, but they weren’t selling it in the Giftshop (I also thought Genevieve would love it!).
 Picasso apparently nursed that owl back to health and then painted it.